bryanwhiting/blog/posts/a-10-week-self-guided-data-science-intro-course.md

 I was asked this question today: "how do I get started and get a job in data science if I don't have any experience?"

 Simple: get experience.
 For free.
 In 10 weeks.
+Write a good resume.
+Network like crazy - try to connect with real people (and not just spam).

 There are a million ways to do this, and a million blog posts like this one.
 But here's my biased opinion, so enjoy!